jelko/jelko.github.io/contents/index.md

 <a name="its-me"></a>

-It's [@jelkoarnds](http://twitter.com/jelkoarnds).
-I am an ambitious maker and interaction designer.
+[I](http://twitter.com/jelkoarnds) am an ambitious maker and interaction designer.

 <a name="espi"></a>